juliotux/DBasTable/docs/index.rst

     >>> print(db['table1'][2].values)
     (3, 'c')

-Its design is based mainly in the way you interact with [Numpy structured arrays](https://numpy.org/doc/stable/user/basics.rec.html), [Pandas dataframes](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html) and [Astropy Tables](https://docs.astropy.org/en/stable/table/index.html), while keep the possibility of non-volatile and in-disk data storage.
+Its design is based mainly in the way you interact with `Numpy structured arrays <https://numpy.org/doc/stable/user/basics.rec.html>`_, while keep the possibility of non-volatile and in-disk data storage.

 What is it for?
 ===============